 Ask questions and be open and honest about what you want to understand.

-Below are some questions you might ask.
-Click on the “+” for more detail.
+Below are some questions you might ask (select “+” to expand).

 Lawyers work in different ways.
 There are many reasons for this such as the type of legal work or service offered.